196 East Commerce Street

 As a foreign national, facing criminal charges in New Jersey can have severe consequences for your immigration status.
 Many times, prosecutors will offer aliens an “easy” plea such as probation, time-served, short-term incarceration, or a fine.
 However, these offers are deceptively attractive, and taking the quick way out can turn out to be the biggest mistake that a foreign national ever makes.

 Why?
 If you plead guilty to certain types of crimes, you can face deportation regardless of the terms of your plea.
-Additionally, even if you are able to avoid deportation, accepting a plea could result in a loss of your eligibility for U.S. citizenship.
-These are severe outcomes that should be avoided if at all possible.
+Additionally, even if you are able to avoid deportation, accepting a plea could result in a loss of your eligibility for a green card or U.S. citizenship.
+These are severe outcomes that should be avoided if at all possible, and in order to protect yourself and preserve your immigration status or eligibility, you will need to rely on the advice and representation of an experienced New Jersey criminal defense attorney.

 If you are facing charges as a foreign citizen, it is imperative that you hire a New Jersey criminal defense lawyer who has specific experience representing non-citizens.
 Even the most seasoned and experienced criminal defense attorneys who lack knowledge of the federal immigration system will struggle to understand the immigration consequences of criminal pleas and convictions.
 At Helmer, Conley & Kasselman, P.A., our criminal defense lawyers and immigration lawyers work together to ensure that we are pursuing the best possible outcomes for our foreign clients, and we help our clients make smart decisions with due consideration for the potential immigration consequences involved.